 - Your Medicare and Medicaid covered services must be provided according to the rules set by Medicare and Medicaid. - The services (including medical care, services, supplies, equipment, and drugs) must be medically necessary.
 Medically necessary means you need services to prevent, diagnose, or treat your medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
 It also means the services, supplies, or drugs meet accepted standards of medical practice or are otherwise necessary under current Medicare or Illinois Medicaid coverage rules.

-- You get your care from a network provider.
-A network provider is a provider who

-works with the health plan.
-In most cases, the plan will not pay for care you get from

-an out-of-network provider.
-Chapter 3 has more information about using network and

-out-of-network providers.

-- You have a primary care provider (PCP) or a care team that is providing and managing your care.
-In most cases, your PCP must give you approval before you can see someone that is not your PCP or use other providers in the plan's network.
+Medically necessary refers to all covered services that are within reason and needed to protect life, prevent serious illness or disability, or to relieve severe pain through the diagnosis or treatment of disease, illness or injury. - You get your care from a network provider.
+A network provider is a provider who works with the health plan.
+In most cases, the plan will not pay for care you get from an out-of-network provider.
+Chapter 3, Section D, page 34 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
+In most cases, your PCP must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
 This is called a referral.
-Chapter 3 has more information about getting a referral and explains when you do not need a referral.

-- Some of the services listed in the Benefits Chart are covered only if your doctor or

-other network provider gets approval from us first.
+Chapter 3, Section D, page 34 has more information about getting a referral and explains when you do not need a referral. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
 This is called prior authorization.

-Covered services that need prior authorization are marked in the Benefits Chart in

-bold type.
-In addition, you must get prior authorization for the following services that

-are not listed in the Benefits Chart:

-- Any scheduled inpatient stay (e.g. elective surgeries)
+Covered services that need prior authorization are marked in the Benefits Chart in bold type.
+In addition, you must get prior authorization for the following services that are not listed in the Benefits Chart: - Any scheduled inpatient stay (e.g. elective surgeries)

 - Any service performed by an out of network provider

 - Transaortic Valve Replacement (TAVR)

 - Automatic Implantable Cardioverter Defibrillators (AICD)

 - Pain Management Procedures

 - Hyperbaric Therapy

 - Infertility Testing and Treatment

 - Varicose Vein: Surgical Treatment and Sclerotherapy

 - Ventricular Assist Devices

 - Routine Maternity Care

 - Cardiac Implants

 - Sleep Studies

 - Transthoracic Echocardiogram (TTE)

 - Coronary Angioplasty/Stent Procedures

 - Bone Growth Stimulators

 - 3 D Mammography

 - Transcranial Ultrasound

 - Carotid Endarterectomy (CEA) and Carotid Artery Stenting (CAS) and Carotid/ Aorta Doppler

 - Pulmonary Stress Testing

 - Doppler Ultrasound of Extremity

 - Pulse Volume Recording

 - Cardiac Ablation

 - Cardioversion (internal/external)

 - Spinal Fusion

 - All preventive services are free.
-You will see this apple in next to preventive services in the Benefits Chart.
+You will find this apple next to preventive services in the Benefits Chart.